luaskyemar/Urban-Heat-Analysis/README.md

 #### Visualizing NDVI and LST Trends per Decade
 LST Trend per Decade uses a diverging red–blue colormap, where blue indicates cooling and red indicates warming.
 The range was clipped to 0 to 2 °C due to the distribution.
 It shows long‑term temperature change patterns across Zurich.

 NDVI Trend per Decade uses a green–yellow–red vegetation colormap, where red indictates a decrease in NDVI and green indicates an increase in NDVI, yellow being neutral.
 The range was clipped to −0.1 to +0.1.

-Highlights areas of ecological improvement or degradation
+It shows long‑term NDVI change patterns across Zurich.

 The robust=True argument ensures that extreme outliers do not distort the color scale.